Walter

 invention can also serve as an emergency shelter for homeless

 people.
-Since the bivouac shelter is simple to handle, easily and
+Since the bivouac shelter is simple to handle, easily

-climbers, hunters, wilderness adventurers, expeditions, for
+mountain climbers, hunters, wilderness adventurers, expeditions,

 The bivouac shelter is multifunctional from a varied point of

 view.
-Thus e.g. it is suitable for sleeping, for warming up, as a
+Thus e.g. it is suitable for sleeping, for warming up, as

-wherein a type of rucksack can which can be carried by way of the
+the basis unit, wherein a type of rucksack can which can be

-shoulder straps can be formed by way of folding up the basis unit
+carried by way of the shoulder straps can be formed by way of

-in accordance with instructions.
+folding up the basis unit in accordance with instructions.

-Thus the bivouac shelter according to the invention is preferably
+Thus the bivouac shelter according to the invention is

-has been previously described in detail comprises a basis unit
+bivouac shelter as has been previously described in detail

-forming a body receiving space as well as an open receiving
+comprises a basis unit forming a body receiving space as well as

 The body receiving space and the open receiving section of the